-- Demonstrate advanced problem solving/critical thinking competencies by passing comprehensive exams in the four content areas. - Attain a Level 3 on all 12 core clinical professional skills as assessed by the Record of Skill Performance. - Demonstrate behavioral diagnostic assessment skills with adult patients with a rating of Level V (consistent) as measured by Record of Skill Performance. - Exhibit competent oral and written communication skills as demonstrated by successful completion of the Investigative Project. - Demonstrate improved cultural competence as measured by the Diversity Awareness Profile (DAP) via pre and post measurement. - Demonstrate analytic and integration skills by successful completion of the comprehensive Formative Assessment Inventory.
+- Demonstrate advanced problem solving/critical thinking competencies by passing comprehensive exams in the four content areas. - Attain a Level 3 on all core clinical professional skills as assessed by the Record of Skill Performance. - Achieve a rating of 4 (Proficient) or 5 (Independent) on a minimum of 75% of all rates clinical skills as measured by the Record of Skill Performance. - Exhibit competent oral and written communication skills as demonstrated by successful completion of the Investigative Project. - Demonstrate improved cultural competence as measured by the Diversity Awareness Profile (DAP) via pre and post measurement. - Demonstrate analytic and integration skills by successful completion of the comprehensive Formative Assessment Inventory.